 - 70% of CSU graduates secure their first-destination plans by graduation day

-- Over 1100 unique employers hired CSU graduates; over 200 graduate schools accepted CSU graduates
+- More than 1,100 unique employers hired CSU graduates; more than 200 graduate schools accepted CSU graduates

-- 94% of top 35 employers who hired the most graduates recruited on campus
+- 33 of the top 35 employers who hired the most graduates recruited on campus

 - Library holdings include more than 2.8 million books, bound journals, and government documents.